redfieldchristabel/laravel-dockerize/README.md

 ### Production Deployment 🏭

 For production, use `fpm` or `fpm-alpine` with Nginx, mounting only `/var/www/vendor` for dependencies to keep containers secure.
+The non-root `laravel` user ensures safe execution.
 We provide two `docker-compose.yml` examples: a standard setup and one with Kong API Gateway for advanced routing and security.
 Each service (app, queue, scheduler) runs in its own container with logs unified to stdout, per Docker best practices.

 #### Production Docker Compose (Standard)